Updated: 2/17/2019 | Photo Cred: (1)

 Now, how am I obligated by something less than me [nature](1) to obey these OMV?
 There’s no need to be obligated by nature since nature is beneath mankind.
 Why should I lower my standards to comply with values of nature?
 When something within nature kills it is survival of the fittest, yet when we kill it is murder.
 So, should I obligate myself [individual](2) to these OMV?
 Do I have that absolute authority?
 If so, I myself can remove that absolute authority if I want to, which throws out the second conclusion all together making it obsolete.

 Then can others [society](3) obligate me to OMV?
 Why does the majority have that absolute authority over the minority (myself)?
 How does a single variable like majority vs. minority suddenly change who can enforce OMV?
 If there is a society that can, then which one?
-And if there is one, what happens when that society eventually crumbles like every society before it has?
+And if there is one, what happens when that society eventually crumbles like every society before it has in the past?
 Thus, this objective standard must be greater than myself [God](4) because it (He) is superior to me and can rightfully demand obedience to these OMV as He is greater than I.